snacsnoc/msmv/README.md

 __Environment variables:__
 * `MAKE_COMMAND` - specify the `make` command, defaults to `make`
-  * For Mac OS, I would recommend `lkmake` https://github.com/markbhasawut/mac-linux-kdk
+  * For Mac OS, I would recommend `lkmake` for building the kernel https://github.com/markbhasawut/mac-linux-kdk
 * `CC` - specify the compiler to be used, defaults to `cc`
 * `LD` - specify the linker to be used, defaults to `ld`